mrkkrp/markkarpov.com/post/canon-eos-r-settings.md

   relative, active touch area should be right.
 This way you can move the AF area using your right thumb while looking through the view finder.

+* `Focus guide` (page 2).
+This gives you a visual indication of your focusing accuracy in manual mode.
+Can be useful sometimes, although if you're focusing manually it's probably because the camera is having problems with autofocusing in a particular situation, and so the focus guide feature will also have the same problem.

 ## Set-up

 This is the yellow menu with wrench icon.